hguy/TQVaultAE/documentation/IMPORT_EXPORT.md

 - **Tab:** Right-click a tab button → `Share Tab` → `Copy to Clipboard`.
 - **Vault:** Click the vault export button → `Share Vault to Clipboard`.

 The export data is serialized as JSON and placed on your clipboard.
-You can paste this directly into a text editor, chat, or another TQVaultAE instance.
+You can paste this directly into a text editor, chat, another bag, or another TQVaultAE instance.

 #### <a id="file-export"></a>File Export (.json)